frankois944/kmp-mvvm-exploration/README.md

 This approach uses a [macro I made](https://github.com/frankois944/kmp-mvvm-exploration/tree/main/KTViewModelBuilder) to automatically wrap a KMP ViewModel inside an ObservableObject, almost like a SwiftUI ViewModel.

+You can see an example of a [generated code here](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/KTViewModelBuilder/Tests/KTViewModelBuilderTests/KTViewModelBuilderTests.swift).

 * ### Pure SwiftUI MVVM

 [Example with a common SwiftUI ViewModel](https://github.com/frankois944/kmp-mvvm-exploration/blob/main/iosApp/iosApp/SwiftUI/MyFirstScreenWithSwiftViewModel.swift)